Undergraduate Admission and the Undergraduate First-Year Experience

 Mary Baldwin will consider students for admission to the freshman, sophomore, or junior class by way of transfer from colleges and universities accredited by regional accrediting agencies or the American Association for Liberal Education.
 A transfer application must include transcripts of all college work taken and a transcript from the secondary school.

-Applications for the fall semester should be filed with the Office of Admissions during the prior winter or spring, and notification will be made when the file of credentials is complete.
-For entrance in the spring semester, applications should arrive before December 1.
+Applications for the fall semester should be submitted to the Office of Admissions during the prior winter or spring, and notification will be made when the file of credentials is complete.
+For entrance in the spring semester, applications should be received before December 1.
 An evaluation of credits will be made after the final transcript arrives from the institution from which the student is transferring.
 A non-refundable advance deposit of $300 must be received by December 30 for students entering in January.

 In evaluating transfer applications, emphasis is placed on the previous college record.
 As a general guideline, transfer students should have an average of 2.0 or better in their college work in order to be approved for transfer to Mary Baldwin.
-Only courses with grades of “C-” or higher, or “passing” grades in acceptable internships, will be accepted for transfer credit, and each course will be considered separately.
+Only courses with grades of “C-” or higher will be accepted for transfer credit, and each course will be considered separately.

-Transfer students coming into Mary Baldwin College for Women and University College must earn a minimum of 63 semester hours at Mary Baldwin and spend two years in full-time attendance.
+Transfer students coming into Mary Baldwin College for Women and University College must earn a minimum of 36 semester hours at Mary Baldwin.

 - Students must be academically and socially eligible to return to the school they are currently attending or in which they were previously enrolled.

 - Mary Baldwin has articulation agreements with the Virginia Community College System.

 - Students with less than 24 hours of college-level course work will be evaluated for admission based on their academic performance in high school as well as their college-level course work.

 - SAT or ACT test scores may be taken into consideration.